HarperDB/documentation/versioned_docs/version-4.3/developers/applications/define-routes.md

 - The route below, using the default config, within the **dogs** project, with a route of **breeds** would be available at **http:/localhost:9926/dogs/breeds**.

 In effect, this route is just a pass-through to HarperDB.
-The same result could have been achieved by hitting the core HarperDB API, since it uses **hdbCore.preValidation** and **hdbCore.request**, which are defined in the “helper methods” section, below.
+The same result could have been achieved by hitting the core HarperDB API, since it uses **hdbCore.preValidation** and **hdbCore.request**, which are defined in the "helper methods" section, below.

 ```javascript
 export default async (server, { hdbCore, logger }) => {